 Palazzo Costi

-An aristocratic palace once owned by the noble Costi-Garau family, hence the name.
-It is located on Vittorio Emanuele III Street and is a typical example of a town mansion.
-Floors made of slate, marble and terracotta slabs combine with walls and ceilings frescoed with the family’s coat of arms.
+This is an aristocratic palace once owned by the noble Costi-Garau family, hence the name.
+It is located on Vittorio Emanuele III Street.
+It is a typical example of a town mansion.
+Floors made of slate, marble, and terracotta slabs.
+The walls and ceilings are frescoed with the family’s coat of arms.

 Domus de Janas de Montessu